-The organization of the site looks to achieve a well-connected site design by:

-- Providing a new mid-block connection to connect the site to the park and multiuse trail to the north. - Internal walking trails within the site make the area easily navigated by foot and by bike. - Loading, servicing and parking garage entrance are located at the entrance to the site to reduce the overall number of vehicles. - Well-placed, easy to see visitor parking draws some cars into the site and encourages overall site activity and eyes on the street.
-Visitor parking can also be provided along the internal streets with the provision of a minimum 8m pavement width. - Orienting the buildings in such a way that promotes clear views through the site and towards building entrances.

-Many elements of High Quality Design are articulated in the Site Plan Approval and Zoning By-Law Amendment stages.
-These criteria will include meeting the performance standards and guidelines in sections:

-- 5.3.1 Buildings on Intensification Corridors

-- 5.3.3 Mid-Rise Building Envelope

-- 5.3.6 Built Form Transitions

-- 5.3.8 Thresholds and Entrances

-- 5.3.9 Facade Design and Materials

-- 6.2.5 Urban Squares

-- 6.1.2 The Green Approach on Intensification Corridors

-Priority 6 Frame an Active Public Realm and Pedestrian Environment

-To achieve this Design Priority, new buildings will be designed to integrate with public spaces, amenity spaces and streetscapes.
+Priority 4 - A The organization of the site looks to achieve a well-connected site design by: Well-Connected Network that is Safe, Comfortable and Accessible • Providing a new mid-block connection to connect the site to the park and multi- use trail to the north.
+Internal walking trails within the site make the area easily navigated by foot and by bike.
+Loading, servicing and parking garage entrance are located at the entrance to the site to reduce the overall number of vehicles.
+Well-placed, easy to see visitor parking draws some cars into the site and encourages overall site activity and eyes on the street.
+Visitor parking can also be provided along the internal streets with the provision of a minimum 8m pavement width.
+Orienting the buildings in such a way that promotes clear views through the site and towards building entrances.
+Priority 5 - Promote Many elements of High Quality Design are articulated in the Site Plan Approval and Zoning By-Law Amendment stages.
+These criteria will include meeting the performance standards and guidelines in sections: Architecture 5.3.1 Buildings on Intensification Corridors 5.3.3 Mid-Rise Building Envelope 5.3.6 Built Form Transitions 5.3.8 Thresholds and Entrances 5.3.9 Facade Design and Materials 6.2.5 Urban Squares 6.1.2 The Green Approach on Intensification Corridors Priority 6 - Frame an Active Public Realm and Pedestrian Environment To achieve this Design Priority, new buildings will be designed to integrate with public spaces, amenity spaces and streetscapes.
 The design of the site and the ground floor of buildings should be welcoming to the public with retail wrapping the buildings at grade.
 This creates a seamless transition between private and public spaces and supports a vibrant public realm.